 Did you know that you can grow your own tea?
-Tea (Camellia sinensis) is an evergreen shrub native to China that can be grown outdoors in USDA zones 7-9.
+Tea (Camellia sinensis) is an evergreen shrub native to China that can be grown outdoors in USDA zones 7 through 9.
 For those in cooler zones, consider growing tea plants in pots.
-Camellia sinensis makes an excellent container grown tea plant as it is a smaller shrub that when contained will only reach a height of about 6 feet (under 2 meters).
+Camellia sinensis makes an excellent container grown tea plant as it is a smaller shrub that when contained will only reach a height of about 6 feet (2 m.).
 Read on to find out about growing tea at home and tea plant container care.

 About Growing Tea at Home